8 Reasons Why Being A Bartender Is A Difficult Job

 1. Maintaining accurate inventory

-The job also requires attention to detail and organizational skills, as bartenders are usually responsible for maintaining the stock of alcohol and other items for the bar.
-They will have to ensure that all items are safely stored away and accounted for and can be responsible for ordering replacements when stocks run low.
+The job also requires attention to detail and organizational skills.
+Bartenders are usually responsible for maintaining the bar’s stock of alcohol and other items.
+They must ensure that all items are safely stored and accounted for and can order replacements when stocks run low.

 1. Keeping a clean and hygienic bar space

 While most bars and restaurants might have dedicated cleaning staff, bartenders tend to have to clean up between pours in the middle of a busy service.
-Dealing with spills and discarded bottles and cups while also attending to thirsty patrons is an art in and of itself, with bartenders having to wipe down surfaces and stashing bottles, cups at terminal velocity.
+Dealing with spills and discarded bottles and cups while also attending to thirsty patrons is an art in and of itself, with bartenders having to wipe down surfaces and stash bottles and cups at terminal velocity.

 1. Dealing with financial transactions

 Taking all of the above difficulties and adding handling cash and payments into the mix means that bartenders must be masters of multitasking.
 It can be easy in rush hour to overlook collecting payments or returning the wrong change.
-Ensuring to prepare drinks, collect payment, return change, keep the bar clean, and handle difficult customers in the middle of a rush can create a high-pressure environment where mistakes can be made without care.
+Ensuring to prepare drinks, collect payment, return change, keep the bar clean, and handle demanding customers in a rush can create a high-pressure environment where mistakes can be made without care.

 1. Little upward career mobility

 So, what rewards can bartenders expect for all their hard work?
-While pay can be quite good when paired with tips, apart from the financial compensation, bartenders have little to no career mobility.
+While pay can be pretty good when paired with tips, bartenders have little to no career mobility apart from the financial compensation.
 Apart from moving up toward a limited managerial position, there are no other career progression opportunities in the industry.
 As such, bartenders should be conscious of this limitation when choosing this career.

 Summary

 The above are some common difficulties bartenders have to deal with as part of their job.
 On top of this, they must smile and put their best foot forward when dealing with customers.
-So, the next time you’re enjoying a drink at your local bar or restaurant, consider thanking your bartender more earnestly; generous tips are always appreciated.
+So, the next time you enjoy a drink at your local bar or restaurant, consider thanking your bartender more earnestly; generous tips are always appreciated.

-Should you find that you’d rather leave the bar to the professionals at your next event, and you’re in the Tampa, FL area, get in touch with Hook Line and Drinker.
+If you’d instead leave the bar to the professionals at your next event and you’re in the Tampa, FL area, get in touch with Hook Line and Drinker.
 Our professional bartenders have decades of experience managing a professional bar at indoor and outdoor events, and we provide almost everything needed to set up a unique bar.
 Your well-stocked, expertly managed bar will be the talk of the party, and you can rest in peace knowing that professionals are handling the drinks.

 Let Us Be Part Of Your Event!